VERMONT COMMUNICATION SUPPORT PROJECT

 ~ Jonathan Heppell, Esq.

-“Vermont is a national leader with regard to this work.
+“Vermont is a national and international leader regarding this work.
 There are many disabilities that can affect a person’s ability to communicate effectively during judicial or administrative processes.
-Communication Specialists are trained to provide support and necessary accommodations to ensure that people are being offered an equal and fair opportunity to participate.
+Communication Support Specialists are trained to provide support and necessary accommodations to ensure that people are being offered an equal and fair opportunity to participate.
 This respects the civil rights of people with disabilities and increases efficiency for all.”

 ~ Lynne C. Cardozo VCSP Senior Advisor